srobo/runbook/docs/competition/volunteers/refreshments.md

 - Helpdesk
 - Arena, both on the ground and on the balcony

+There will also be volunteers broadcasting a livestream, in SR2023 they will be on the balcony.
+It's best not to interrupt these people, but please ensure they have biscuits and water within arms reach.
+Don't put water on the same desk as the tech deck to avoid spillages.

 **Make sure you visit volunteers on the cube floor, in addition to those on the balcony, they were often forgotten last year!**

 When you've visited everyone, you can leave a tray on the stage or next to helpdesk.